danielsGitStuff/mel/serialize/README.md

 A library that serializes Java objects to JSON and back.

 ## Why?
-Back when I started writing this I could not find a solution that can serialize and deserialize circular data structures.
+Back when I had to serialize graphs from a graph database and could not find a solution that can serialize and deserialize circular data structures.
 I tried various libraries and only got one direction going.
 That is useless and I started writing this.

 ## How does it work?